Metropolitan Club (New York City): 2000s to present

 The Metropolitan Club began renovating the Great Hall in 1999, though the project was not completed for twelve years.
 The 60th Street sidewalk and one of the entrance colonnade's columns were rebuilt in 2000 after club members discovered damage there.
 In addition, the club began planning a rooftop dining area on the clubhouse's sixth floor, also designed by Acheson Thornton Doyle.
 Because the building was a city landmark, the club had to obtain permission from the LPC and local community groups.
 Starting in 2005, workers constructed a new kitchen and food-preparation area above the alley, and they rebuilt the roof to accommodate the new spaces.
 Workers also upgraded the existing clubhouse to bring it in line with modern building codes; for instance, the club widened the building's original staircases.
 The project experienced delays and budget overruns after workers discovered damage on the roof.
 The new main dining room on the roof opened in 2007, and food sales at the clubhouse doubled after the penthouse dining room was completed.

 The Metropolitan continued to be dominated by older members.
 By 2010, the median age of members was 62, and one-tenth of members were 46 or younger.
 The club's main entrance gate was reinstalled in 2012 after being removed for renovation, and a business center opened at the club the next year.
 After Brandrup resigned as the club's president in 2013, Robert Strang took over.
 In 2023, the Metropolitan Club sued the neighboring Hotel Pierre, claiming that the hotel's operators had caused $450,000 worth of damage to the clubhouse during a renovation of the hotel.
 The club's members claimed that debris from the hotel had been falling onto the clubhouse for four years.
+In 2026, the club sold some development rights from the clubhouse's site to Extell Development for $40 million.